DomenicoDeFelice/Pi-Nonograms/README.md

 You are free to embed this game in your own website.
 Please add a link back if you do so.

+You can test the game locally using Vite: `pnpm vite`.

 _&pi; nonograms is free software licensed under the GNU GPLv3 license._